Qtum Coin Review: Better Than Bitcoin and Ethereum Put Together?

 After briefly hitting the $100 mark in early 2018, qtum coin has crashed back to earth, never scaling the heights since.
 But it’s not all bad news.
 In 2021, the price has quadrupled since the beginning of the year—even after falling victim to the crypto flash crash in May.

 Is this swift increase a sign that the good times are about to roll back in?
-That’s for you to decide, but we’ll help you make an assessment by outlining its price history, features, and more.
+That’s for you to decide, but based on some of the financial literacy books for beginners, we’ll help you make an assessment by outlining its price history, features, and more.

 Qtum coin price